komputing/FaucETH/README.md

 Optional properties you can set are `app.title`, `app.imageURL`, `app.amount`, `app.logging`, app.ethkey` or `chain.explorer`

-You can change the port by setting the environment variable `PORT` or passing it as an command line argument like this:
+You can change the port by setting the environment variable `PORT` or passing it as a command line argument like this:
 `./bin/fauceth -port=420`
 the default port is `8080`